qbunt/romans/readme.md

 ## License
 [MIT](./LICENSE)

+Open source license obligations are tracked via FOSSA scans.
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fqbunt%2Fromans.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fqbunt%2Fromans?ref=badge_large)

 _Note: The license obligation check says there are dependencies, they are purely used for dev tests, the core library has no direct dependencies 💪_

+## Security
+I take supply chain security extremely seriously and run [socket.dev scans](https://socket.dev/npm/package/romans/overview/) on all PRs and releases.
+Although there are no dependencies on the library, I value your trust.

 ## Contributions
 If you'd like to contribute to this library, please [send a PR](https://github.com/qbunt/romans/pulls) or [file a new issue](https://github.com/qbunt/romans/issues).
 I aim to get PRs accepted in short order *should they align with the goals*.
 Also, be nice.